AdobeDocs/adp-search-indexer/README.md

 ## URL Fragment Handling

-The indexer now properly handles URL fragments (anchor links) throughout the indexing process:
+The indexer properly handles URL fragments (anchor links) throughout the indexing process:

 - The `AlgoliaRecord` type includes a dedicated `fragment` field to store anchor information
 - URL fragments are preserved when processing sitemap URLs